 Firefighter License Plates

 Bring along a signed consent from your station chief and a pay stub, and you can apply for plates signifying that you're a firefighter.
 Two styles are available: one for regular firefighters and one for volunteer firefighters.
-There is a one-time plate fee of $27.
+There is an initial plate fee of $27.